 'High risk' stallions and any other stallion(s) standing at a stud for the first time warrant additional precautions.
-The first four mares mated with them should be screened for T. equigenitalis, K. pneumoniae (capsule types 1, 2 and 5) and P. aeruginosa by taking a clitoral swab two days after mating.
+The first four mares mated with them testing means appropriate testing by culture and/or PCR, where a laboratory is registered by BEVA for this method. should be screened for T. equigenitalis, K. pneumoniae (capsule types 1, 2 and 5) and P. aeruginosa by taking a clitoral swab two days after mating.
 If the mare subsequently returns to oestrus, an endometrial swab should be taken at that time.
 These swabs should always be tested aerobically and microaerophilically or by PCR test.